 Child Development certificates and degrees provide students with the coursework and the field experience needed for a career in Early Childhood Education.
-LACC's Child Development curriculum is aligned with the state's permit matrix to prepare students for positions in early childhood teaching and administration.
-Students are trained as educators for a variety of private and public early childhood education programs including Head Start, State Pre-School, and unified school district children's center programs.
-Graduates teach or administer in programs for infants, pre-schoolers, school-age children, and children with special needs in before- and after-school programs.
+LACC's Child Development curriculum is aligned with the state's permit matrix to prepare students for positions in early.
+Students are trained as educators for a variety of private and public early childhood education programs including Head Start, State Pre-School, and school early care and education center programs.
+Graduates teach or administer in programs for infants, pre-schoolers, school-age children, and children with special needs in before- and after- school programs.
 Many students begin their career as assistant teachers, and with additional coursework and experience, move up the career ladder to head teachers or site supervisors.
-Professionals in this field can expect to make between \$14,000 - \$35,000 annually.
+Professionals in this field can expect to make between \$20,000 - \$40,000 annually.
 Those who continue their education at a four-year university can typically increase their earnings to the mid-\$50,000 range.